 Belonging to a professional association is part of being a professional.
-Benefits may include: having a profile in an online directory; networking and continuing education opportunities; and access to resources, such as discounts, publications and tools.
+Benefits may include: having a profile in an online directory; networking and continuing education opportunities; and access to resources, such as discounts, publications, and tools.

 At present, I’m affiliated with the following associations:

 As a member of these associations, I get to have professional profiles.
 This has proven helpful, as it increases your chances of being found by potential clients.
-In addition, I get to attend events and establish new connections, which is always advisable if you want to remain relevant and thrive.
+I get to attend events and establish new connections, which is always advisable if you want to remain relevant and thrive.

 Today, I want to address a topic that’s frequently asked in translation forums and groups, such as the one on LinkedIn named Professional Translators and Interpreters (ProZ.com).
 The following words represent my opinion as an individual professional:

 Do you have to get certified as a translator?

 Unless you’ve already been working steadily for years, the short answer is yes, especially if you’re looking to make professional translation your full-time job.

 Some translators feel that they don’t need to get certified because of clients and/or project managers regularly relying on them.
 That serves as the validation they need.
 After all, if you know what you’re doing and you’re doing it well, you may not need to sit an exam to prove yourself.
 What’s more, passing or failing a single test should never equal to either being good or bad at something.

 It can be argued that some companies or organizations might be taking advantage of certification programs.
 You most likely have to pay for getting certified, and that can’t even guarantee you jobs.
 Nonetheless, here’s one tip to always bear in mind before you decide to pursue certification: if a company approaches you and asks you to complete a certification program to get work through them, run away.
 In order to avoid similar scams, always keep in mind that one should never pay to work.